-Round and round we go deciding on whether we should head back and see the Angel of the North, in glorious sunshine this time.
-With a roar of finality, and a place salute from me to all the banked-up car drivers, we leave the roundabout, the Angel and the idea of visiting him again behind us and join the A69.
+Round and round we go, deciding on whether we should head back and see the Angel of the North in glorious sunshine this time.
+With a roar of finality, and a place salute from me to all the banked-up car drivers, we leave the roundabout, the Angel and the idea of visiting him again behind us and we join the A69.
 Direction: west.

 The railway station is on the Tyne Valley line that cuts right across Britain following the route of the river and runs from Newcastle to Carlisle.
 Outside the town are the Roman ruins of a fort.
 Both of these, illustrative prefigurations of what’s to come.

 It still exists in fragments at both ends, nestled anonymously in the suburbs of Newcastle and Carlisle, but we join it near the centre at Chollerford – leaving the cursed, blighted wheels in the car park – where the wall is clear, proud, standing high against the Northern sky.

 There is a hardy 10 or so mile walk of good, palpable wall on this stretch – the wall an elevation of just a few feet on the near side but a dizzying long drop of stone wall and gnarled grassy hill on the other – and we set off to see how much of this walk we can endure.

-We pass a severe looking man: swept back silver hair, mustard jumper, sturdy cords, port wine face.
-He could be a retired military man or a Conservative MP in off-duty garb next to his unhappy wife telling the press how he’ll now be spending more time with his family after the reported “incidents”.
+We pass a severe looking man: swept-back silver hair, mustard jumper, sturdy cords, port wine face.
+He has the look of one of those disgraced Conservative MP in off-duty garb, filmed at their garden gates stood next to unhappy wives, telling the press how he’ll now be spending more time with his family after the reported “incidents”.